 While on the surface, the introduction of GDPR might seem extreme, especially for small and start-up businesses, and overly complicated (it is!), it’s actually a great thing for the marketing industry.

-GDPR is all geared towards one thing: protecting our privacy and giving us more control over our data and that means it will force businesses to ensure their marketing activity is more targeted and more tailored than ever before.
+GDPR in Scotland and beyond is all geared towards one thing: protecting our privacy and giving us more control over our data and that means it will force businesses to ensure their marketing activity is more targeted and more tailored than ever before.
 And that means better results.
 I mean, who really gets a return on sending out spammy emails to a mass database?
 And what good does it do your business storing people’s contact details who are never going to buy from you?!

 Here are the main areas you’ll need to focus on from a marketing perspective: